Physiotherapy Board of Australia - Student registration and graduates

 The resources below have more information for graduating students:

-If you are a student or a graduate with overseas qualifications, visit the Australian Physiotherapy Council for more information.
+If you are a student or a graduate with international qualifications, visit the Australian Physiotherapy Council for more information.